gemini-cli-extensions/datacommons/README.md

 ```sh
 gemini extensions install https://github.com/gemini-cli-extensions/datacommons
 ```
-> Note: If you have previously configured Gemini CLI to use the Data Commons MCP Server and want to use the extension instead, be sure to delete or comment out the `datacommons-mcp` section from your `.gemini/settings.json` file.
+> Note: If you have previously configured Gemini CLI to use the Data Commons MCP Server and want to use the extension instead, be sure to delete the `datacommons-mcp` section from your `.gemini/settings.json` file.

 ## Usage